nadavgu/matilda/README.md

 The key ("template" here) specifies the name of the plugin, and the value specifies the file that implements it.

 The file should contain the following:
-1. an attribute called `PLUGIN_ENTRY_POINT`, which will be a `PluginEntryPoint` object, containing:
+1. an attribute called `PLUGIN_ENTRY_POINTS`, which will be a dict.
+The dict will contain an entry for each platform that the plugin supports (meaning, each target the plugin was compiled to, such as JVM, linux native with x86_64 architecture, android native with ARM32 architecture, and so on).
+The entry key will be a value from the `MatildaPlatform` enum, containing all the possible platforms, and the value will be a `PluginEntryPoint` object,
-   1. `entry_point_symbol`, the full name of the java class that implements the `createCommandRegistry()` method
+containing:
-   2. (optional) `binary_path`, the path to the jar file of the java part of the plugin.
+   1. `entry_point_symbol`, for java platforms, it is the full name of the java class that implements the `createCommandRegistry()` method.
+For native platforms, it is the full name of the function that creates the command registry
-If not specified, the jar will be taken from "resources/plugin.jar"
+   2. (optional) `binary_path`, the path to the binary file of the java/native part of the plugin.
+If not specified, the jar will be taken from the "resources" directory, with some default file name

 2. a function called `load_plugins()` that receives a `DependencyContainer` object with all the generated services from matilda's RPC as dependencies.
 The function return value will then be exported as the plugin's API:
 `process.plugins.[plugin_name]`